MiguelMarcelino/Thoth/scala/type-system/variance.md

-ion, these features provide a powerful basis for the safe reuse of programming abstractions and for the type-safe extension of software.ion, these features provide a powerful basis for the safe reuse of programming abstractions and for the type-safe extension of software.# Variance
+#scala/type-system

+# Variance
 Scala supports invariant, covariant and contravariant types.
 Here is an example from the documentation:

 ```
 // an example of an invariant type